ArlingtonCS/aps-hspc-2025/highschool/D-portal-chaos/d-portal-chaos.md

 While on a top secret mission, one of our junior operatives, Johnny, tripped and dropped our portal generator.
 When the generator hit the floor, it started generating extra portals, and our operative was forced to return.
-As our top operative at Hyper-Space Portal Corporation (HSPC), your mission, if you chose to accept it, is to navigate the maze of portals and safely retreieve our portal generator.
 Luckily, the generator broadcasted the details of all the portals it generated.
+As our top operative at Hyper-Space Portal Corporation (HSPC), your mission, should you chose to accept it, is to navigate the maze of portals and safely retreieve our portal generator.
 Each of the portals connects 2 rooms.
-You will start in room #1, and the portal will be in room #100.
+You will always start in room #1, and the portal will be in room #100.

 ## Input